ali-heidari/AION-Agent/README.md

 Each agent intercepts incoming requests and uses reinforcement learning (RL) to decide whether to route locally (low load) or redirect to neighbor agents (high load).
 The system optimizes micro-routing decisions in microseconds, complementing Kubernetes for intra-pod distribution and pre-routing solutions like Nginx/Kong.

+## Standards

+This project follows the `ai-agent-standards` repository as the base guidance.
+See `.github/copilot-instructions.md` for project-specific AI agent guidance, and use `ai-agent-standards/README.md` as the source of truth for shared conventions.

 ## Features

 - **Ultra-low latency**: Microsecond-scale kernel-level packet redirection via XDP